-Short Answer: You can find rebuilt title cars for sale in a number of places locally or online.
+Short Answer: You can find rebuilt title cars for sale in a number of places locally and online, including auctions, dealerships, eBay, local newspapers, and auto salvage websites.
 Vehicles with a rebuilt title have been repaired from a totaled state (or “salvage” title) to pass a safety inspection.
-The local newspaper, eBay, and online or local auctions are all good places to begin your search for a car with a rebuilt title.
-For more details on where to find rebuilt title cars for sale, along with information on the pros and cons of doing so, see below.
+They are typically less expensive but more difficult to insure than cars with “clean” titles.
+For more details on where to buy rebuilt title cars, along with information about how to do so, see below.

 Why Buy a Car With a Rebuilt Title?

 Cars with rebuilt titles often sell for about 50% less than a “clean” title car.
-These cars are not necessarily inferior because they’ve been rebuilt, but they do have a lower value because banks typically don’t like to finance cars with rebuilt titles.
-Thus, if you plan to pay cash or find the right banker, buying a rebuilt title car can work in your favor.
+Cars with rebuilt titles still have to pass all of the same inspections as other cars, but they have a lower value because banks typically don’t like to finance cars with rebuilt titles.
+So, if you plan to pay cash or find the right banker, buying a rebuilt title car can work in your favor.

-Note that buying a car that was repaired from totaled condition does come with some risk.
-Sometimes rebuilt title cars will have additional problems you’ll need to fix.
+Note that buying a car that was repaired from a totaled condition does come with some risk.
+Sometimes rebuilt title cars can have additional problems you may need to fix.
 Before you buy a rebuilt title car, make sure to Google the VIN number and take a look at the car’s history.
-Someone may say it was only in a minor accident, but you may come across pictures from a previous auction where the car was in far worse condition than the current owner claimed.
-As long as you’re aware of these potential issues, you can work to get the car at a price that reflects that.
+Someone may say it was only involved in a minor accident, but you may come across pictures from a previous auction where the car was in far worse condition than the current owner claimed.
+As long as you’re aware of these potential issues, you can work to get the car at a lower price that reflects the need for future work.

-Rebuilt title cars, which have been repaired from totaled to pass a safety inspection, are typically sold for half the cost of a “clean” title car.
-You can find rebuilt title cars for sale either locally or online through places such as eBay, salvage car websites, or your local newspaper.
-Always make sure to do your due diligence before purchasing a car with a rebuilt title.
+Rebuilt title cars are typically sold for much less than the cost of a “clean” title car, but keep in mind that they are more difficult to insure.
+You can find rebuilt title cars for sale either locally or online through places such as dealerships, eBay, salvage car websites, or your local newspaper.
+Make sure to research and inspect the car (if possible) before purchasing a car with a rebuilt title.